Zero to 100

-We have a decade to avoid climate catastrophe.
+We are running out of time to avoid climate catastrophe.
 It’s time to go Zero to 100.

 We can solve our climate crisis by moving urgently to zero emissions and 100% clean energy.

 Earthjustice is using the power of the law to stand up to polluters, advance clean energy solutions, protect public health, and fight for justice for the planet and its people.

 Earthjustice is partnering with climate leaders and communities on the frontlines of pollution to:

 Move beyond fossil fuels.

 Our reliance on coal, oil, and gas drags us backwards and hurts our communities.
 We’re holding the powerful accountable to reject more pollution and deal with the toxic legacy of fossil fuels.

 - Keep fossil fuels in the ground: We have spent decades challenging pipelines as a legal partner for communities whose right to clean air, safe drinking water, and unspoiled lands are being denied by the harmful excesses of the fossil fuel industry — and together, we are growing stronger.

 - Stop the rush to gas: El Paso Electric’s (EPE) application to expand their Newman Generating Station was denied by the New Mexico Public Regulation Commission.
 The City of Las Cruces agreed that EPE’s proposal to invest in a new gas power plant was not in the public interest.